Sport. Health. Nutrition. Gym. For style

 Polishing perfectly reveals the pattern of the stone and emphasizes the color.

-Common ways of processing natural stone
+Common methods of processing natural stone

 Modern methods of processing natural stone are divided into 2 types: mechanical and physical-mechanical.

-Natural stone processing at home
+Processing natural stone at home

-Arbor made of natural or artificial stone
+Gazebo made of natural or artificial stone

 The mechanism of working with such a monolithic natural material involves several stages of complex processing, which creates a completely unique visual component at each stage and makes natural stone also an aesthetically variable material.

-Stages of natural stone processing
+Stages of processing natural stone

 • Grinding.
 This stage is carried out on special grinding machines in order to level the surface of the sawn stone.
 This technique is used only for light-colored stones, since grinding reduces the contrast and brightness of the colored material.
 Polished stone is the best choice for finishing floors and stair structures.